Themefic-Team/instantio/readme.txt

 Instantio reduces your Cart Abandonment rate by minimizing the steps of Woocommerce Checkout process.
 With Instantio's floating cart icon, your customer will be able to skip the cart page and go directly to the checkout page.
 The Whole WooCommerce checkout process would take only 15-25 seconds.
 Yes, you heard it right!
 Only 15-25 Seconds!

-All your customer has to do is “Add to Cart”, a cart drawer will appear with the checkout button.
+All your customer has to do is â€œAdd to Cartâ€, a cart drawer will appear with the checkout button.
 Your customer can Instantly Checkout your WooCommerce based store and order from a single page!
 Such a process will motivate your customers to complete the shopping and return again for more.

 = Why Choose Instantio =
 * Quick & Simplified WooCommerce checkout process